Why Quarks and Leptons Demand Different Symmetries: A Systematic $Z_3$ Froggatt-Nielsen Analysis: Abstract

 \section{Abstract}

-We present a systematic analysis of a minimal $Z_3$ discrete flavor symmetry as a solution to the fermion mass hierarchy problem.
-Using a Froggatt--Nielsen (FN) mechanism with generation-dependent $Z_3$ charges assigned to the right-handed fermions, we show that a single expansion parameter $\eps \simeq 0.015$ structurally accounts for the hierarchical pattern of quark and charged lepton mass ratios with $\mathcal{O}(1)$ Yukawa couplings.
+We present a systematic analysis of a minimal supersymmetric $Z_3$ discrete flavor symmetry as a solution to the fermion mass hierarchy problem.
+Using a Froggatt--Nielsen (FN) mechanism with generation-dependent $Z_3$ charges assigned to the right-handed chiral superfields and a single flavon chiral superfield, we show that the holomorphy of the superpotential restricts the allowed Yukawa operators so that a single expansion parameter $\eps \simeq 0.015$ structurally accounts for the hierarchical pattern of quark and charged lepton mass ratios with $\mathcal{O}(1)$ Yukawa couplings.
 A Monte Carlo scan over $10^5$ random $\mathcal{O}(1)$ coefficient sets confirms that adjacent-generation mass ratios generically fall within the experimentally measured ranges.
 By contrast, the CKM mixing angles, while reproducible with specific $\mathcal{O}(1)$ coefficient choices ($\chi^2/\text{dof} \simeq 1.6$), are not structurally predicted by the symmetry.
 We provide an explicit numerical best-fit example.
 When the same framework is extended to neutrinos within a type-I seesaw, it fails decisively on two fronts.
 First, the mass spectrum is far too hierarchical: the model predicts $\Delta m_{21}^2/\Delta m_{31}^2 \lesssim 10^{-4}$, at least two orders of magnitude below the observed ratio of $0.030$.
 Second, the PMNS mixing angles are generically $\mathcal{O}(1)$ random---consistent with Haar-distributed unitaries---providing no mechanism to predict the observed pattern.
 We demonstrate through systematic scans over right-handed neutrino mass patterns and charge assignments that this failure is structural, stemming from the single expansion parameter required by quark hierarchies.
-Moreover, we show that when $M_R$ carries the $Z_3$ charge structure dictated by the correct Majorana charge algebra, the mass spectrum failure deepens catastrophically through a pseudo-Dirac mechanism.
+Moreover, we show that when $M_R$ carries the $Z_3$ charge structure dictated by the correct Majorana charge algebra, an unsuppressed off-diagonal entry in $M_R$ combines with the hierarchical column texture of the Dirac mass to over-suppress both light masses $m_1, m_2$ to $\mathcal{O}(\eps^3)$, deepening the ratio $\Delta m_{21}^2/\Delta m_{31}^2$ to $\mathcal{O}(\eps^6) \sim 10^{-11}$.
 These results motivate a sectorial view of flavor where different fermion sectors arise from distinct symmetry mechanisms.